Theodor Fontane: Later years

 At the age of 57, Fontane finally began work on his novels, for which he is remembered best today.
 Fontane's lifelong wish to be able to live from his literary works was finally fulfilled.
 A fine historical romance, Before the Storm (Vor dem Sturm, 1878), was followed by a series exploring modern life, notably L'Adultera (Woman Taken in Adultery, 1882), which was the first of his society novels and deemed risky for its theme of adultery.

 His novels Irrungen, Wirrungen (Trials and Tribulations, 1888), Frau Jenny Treibel (1892) and Effi Briest (1894–95) yielded insights into the lives of the nobility and middle-class citizens.
 His achievement in this regard was later described as poetic realism.
 In Der Stechlin (written 1895–97), his last completed novel, Fontane adapted the realistic methods and social criticism of contemporary French fiction to the conditions of Prussian life.

 Death

 Fontane was plagued by health problems during his last years but continued to work until a few hours before his death.
 He died in the evening of 20 September 1898 in Berlin.
 As a member of the French Protestant Church of Berlin he was buried in the congregation's cemetery on the Liesenstraße.
 His wife, Emilie, was buried beside him four years later.
 Their graves were damaged during World War II but later restored.

+Influence on later writers

+Many later writers were influenced by Fontane, or alluded to him in their works.
+They include Thomas Mann and his brother Heinrich, Samuel Beckett, and Günter Grass.

+Beckett called Effi Briest “that most moving and beautiful novel” and includes references to it in Krapp's Last Tape and All That Fall.

+Grass introduces Fontane into two of his books: Show Your Tongue, and the novel Too Far Afield, in which the main character is nicknamed “Fonty,” and Theodor Fontane is “the hero's literary double and the author's source of innumerable allusions.”
+The title Too Far Afield (Ein weites Feld) is taken from Fontane, as is that of Grass’s absurdist play, Ten More Minutes to Buffalo (Noch zehn Minuten bis Buffalo).